 Another option is to get in touch with Linkedin via Twitter.
 Customer service specialists are available on Twitter to provide support.
 You can direct message Linkedin and ask for assistance.
 In some cases, this may be more effective than trying to get a resolution through the forum.

 You came here to see LinkedIn's phone number, the real-time current wait on hold and a way to skip right through the phone lines to get right to a LinkedIn agent.
 There's good news and bad on that: the bad news is that they don't have a phone number, but the good is that we do know how to contact LinkedIn anyways and help you with your issue.
 Over the last 18 months, 223,290 customers like you have come in search of a phone number for LinkedIn and helped us confirm they don't have one.
-Common reasons that people try to call LinkedIn customer support department include Delete Account, Recover Account, Account Restricted, Refund a Charge, Upgrade/Downgrade Account and other customer service issues.
+Common reasons that people try to call LinkedIn customer support department include Delete Account, Recover Account, Upgrade/Downgrade Account, Refund a Charge, Account Restricted and other customer service issues.
 Rather than trying to call LinkedIn first, consider describing your issue first; from that we may be able to recommend an optimal way to contact them via web or twitter or chat.
 Unfortunately, right now LinkedIn doesn't have any phone numbers.
 It's not always clear what is the best way to talk to LinkedIn representatives, so we started compiling this information built from suggestions from the customer community.
 Please keep sharing your experiences so we can continue to improve this free resource.

 GetHuman provides tools and information to over 50 million customers per year in effort to make customer service easier and faster.
 We don't know a phone number for LinkedIn, but for large companies that do have them, we provide real-time current wait on hold, tools for skipping the hold music altogether, reminders for when the call center opens, and much more.
 We are able to provide secrets and the best tools by getting feedback from you and rest of our customer community, and by sourcing some of those secrets and tips from LinkedIn customers like yourself.